databricks/spark-avro/README.md

 res0: Array[org.apache.spark.sql.Row] = Array([The Eleventh Hour], [The Doctor's Wife], [Horror of Fang Rock], [An Unearthly Child], [The Mysterious Planet], [Rose], [The Power of the Daleks], [Castrolava])
 ```

+We also support the ability to read all avro files from some directory.
+To do that, you can pass a path to that directory to the avroFile() function.
+However, there is a limitation - all of those files must have the same schema.

 ### Python and SQL API
 Avro data can be queried in pure SQL or from python by registering the data as a temporary table.